IBM/ELM-Python-Client/elmclient/examples/OSLCQUERY.md

 To find artifacts with a specific title: `-q "dcterms:title=""Money that Matters"""`  NOTE DN doesn't appear to support wildcards in string comparisons - you could try using -f/--searchterms for approximate match.

-To find artifacts which are collections: `-q rdm_types:ArtifactFormat=jazz_rm:Collection`
+To find artifacts which are collections: `-q rdf:type=jazz_rm:Collection`

 To get all artifacts in a project/component: don't specify -q (use with care, can place a large load on your DN server)

-To find all modules: `-q rdm_types:ArtifactFormat=jazz_rm:Module`
+To find all modules: `-q rdf:type=jazz_rm:Module`

-To find all resources which are modules and also retrieve their RDF XML to file too, into an existing subdirectory 'modules' with file names starting 'mod_': `-q rdm_types:ArtifactFormat=jazz_rm:Module -X modules\mod` - NOTE the files are named for the identifier of the artifact.
+To find all resources which are modules and also retrieve their RDF XML to file too, into an existing subdirectory 'modules' with file names starting 'mod_': `-q rdf:type=jazz_rm:Module -X modules\mod` - NOTE the files are named for the identifier of the artifact.

-All Text format core artifacts: `-q rdm_types:ArtifactFormat=jazz_rm:Text -v rm_nav:parent`
+All Text format core artifacts: `-q rdf:type=jazz_rm:Text -v rm_nav:parent`

-All Text format artifacts (in modules): `-q rdm_types:ArtifactFormat=jazz_rm:Text -n rm_nav:parent`
+All Text format artifacts (in modules): `-q rdf:type=jazz_rm:Text -n rm_nav:parent`

-All wrapped resources: `-q rdm_types:ArtifactFormat=jazz_rm:WrapperResource`
+All wrapped resources: `-q rdf:type=jazz_rm:WrapperResource`

 To find artifacts modified after a specific date-time: '-q "'Modified On'>""2020-08-01T21:51:40.979Z""^^xsd:datetime"' - note that DN requires specifying the `^^xsd:datetime`, unlike EWM